 What’s Bacterial Vaginosis and Why It’s Problematic

-Bacterial vaginosis (BV) is a type of vaginal infection caused when an overgrowth of harmful bacterial strains cause imbalances in the vaginal flora.
+Bacterial vaginosis (BV) is a type of vaginal infection caused when an imbalance of bacterial strains disrupt the vaginal flora.
 Common strains that linked with bacterial vaginosis include Gardnerella vaginalis, Prevotella, Preptostreptococcus, and Bacteroids.
 Some have this infection and do not exhibit any symptoms.
 Usually, in those instances, it resolves on its own with no need for medical intervention.
 However, in progressive cases, the presence of symptoms necessitates medical treatment to prevent complications.

 Complications of Bacterial Vaginosis